 - Sarah Cookler and Kathryn Carpenter received a grant from Petzl for Nordic gear and snowshoes so the kids can “access the inaccessible” for a unit on snow for the 2022-2023 school year!

 - Sarah Cookler raced SkiMo in Italy, ran the Powder Keg (a national qualifying SkiMo race) right here in Big Cottonwood Canyon, and ran the Silverfork SkiMo Team for another successful year!

-- Nicole Anacker completed the Introduction to Place-Based Education course through Teton Science School and attend the Loose Parts evening course with TSS!
+- Nicole Anacker completed the Introduction to Place-Based Education course through Teton Science School (TSS) and attended the Loose Parts evening course with TSS!